November 12, 2017

-“I’ve listened to your side and you trying to justify the attempt on Mr. Michael’s life and given the evidence, I believe had you came forth sooner, much of this could have been avoided.
+“I’ve listened to your side and you trying to justify the attempt on Mr. Michaels’s life and given the evidence, I believe had you come forth sooner, much of this could have been avoided.
 With that being said, Ms. Drew, I hereby declare you remain in prison and carry out your life sentence.”
-The judges words rang in my ears.
+The judge’s words rang in my ears.

-“I’ll come visit you as soon as possible.”
-Coretta said.
+“I’ll come to visit you as soon as possible,” Coretta said.

 That night I learned a guard, Rita, who’d taken me to several of my visits with Coretta had also been one of Aaron’s victims.

 Although she wasn’t supposed to, she sat in my cell with me and talked for a while.
 She told me her mom and Aaron were in a relationship for years and that her mom knew.
 It explained why she’d been so careful with me.
 I couldn’t believe what she was telling me.
 I felt even worse knowing I let him get away.
 Did I not fight hard enough?
 Coretta and I worked so hard to get the case reopened and still lost.
 Sure, I should have lowered my expectations but in my case, things were looking up.
 I was beginning to believe in myself and believe in a second chance at life.

 It was lunchtime and I had just grabbed my tray when the news came on the T.V. hanging in the cafeteria.
 I saw Breaking News and turned my attention to the news anchor.